On lens spaces bounding smooth 4-manifolds with $\boldsymbol{b_2=1}$: Introduction

 \subsection{Acknowledgements}

-The authors thank all members of the 4-manifold topology group at Seoul National University (SNU) for their invaluable comments and insights throughout this work.
+The authors thank all members of the 4-manifold topology group at Seoul National University (SNU) for their invaluable comments throughout this work.
+We also express our gratitude to Joshua Greene for posing the problem that motivated this work and bringing Ballinger's result to our attention.
 Jongil Park was supported by the National Research Foundation of Korea (NRF) grant funded by the Korean government (No.2020R1A5A1016126 and RS-2024-00392067).
 He is also affiliated with the Research Institute of Mathematics at SNU.
 Kyungbae Park was supported by NRF grant funded by the Korean government (No.2021R1A4A3033098 and No.2022R1F1A1071673).